-At the time of transfer, the transferring hospital informs the next provider of service how to obtain clarification on the list of reconciled medications.

-Note: This element of performance is not in effect at this time.
+- (M) 2.
+At the time of transfer, the transferring organization informs the next provider of service how to obtain clarification on the list of reconciled medications. - Note: This element of performance is not in effect at this time.

-When a patient leaves the hospital's care, a complete and reconciled list of the patient's medications is provided directly to the patient and, as needed, the family, and the list is explained to the patient and/or family.
+When a patient leaves the organization's care, a complete and reconciled list of the patient's medications is provided directly to the patient and, as needed, the family, and the list is explained to the patient and/or family.